 You’re probably familiar with that leathery pancake we call a scoby.
 Scoby stands for Symbiotic Culture of Bacteria and Yeast.
 “Symbiotic” means that the bacteria and yeast strains live together in a complex, mutually supportive community, supporting and depending on each other.
 The scoby is sometimes called the mushroom, because it resembles the smooth, thick body of a mushroom.The specific bacteria and yeast strains in the kombucha are what makes it act the way it does, and what produces the fizz and very distinctive flavour kombucha is known for.

-All Kombucha Scobies are different but below is a list of the specific yeasts and bacteria that you would expect to find in a Kombucha Scoby:
+All Kombucha Scobies are different but below is a list of the specific yeasts and bacteria that can typically be found found in a Kombucha Scoby*: